 And of course DogS approved of this option.

-Even thought sun was shining I was not tempted to paddle, these beaches Machir and Saligo bays face out into the Atlantic and have dangerous rip tides and fierce waves.
+Even though the sun was shining I was not tempted to paddle, these beaches Machir and Saligo bays face out into the Atlantic and have dangerous rip tides and fierce waves.
 I didn’t want to risk DogS following me and getting swept away.

 I found a piece of slate and made my mark